johnzhang320/spring-boot-kafka-json-tumbling-hopping-window-aggregation-inventory/README.md

 ### Tumbling Window

-   We already know tumbling window size are fixed and each time go forward fixed size of window length, it detects all events, here we need tumbling window  capture all rejected transaction events if the count >=10 within 20 seconds, therefore if  say rejected events 17 times and send one event once per second but those events could across two tumbling windows,  first event might start near middle of tumbling window, say first event happened at 8 seconds after tumbling window started, even the count > 10 within 20 seconds, count of those events meets fraud alert condition, tumbling window would not capture the count and would capture and not report fraud alert because 17 events across two tumbling window, each window did not get 10 more events
+   We already know tumbling window size are fixed and each time go forward fixed size of window length, it detects all events, here we need tumbling window  capture all rejected transaction events if the count >=10 within 20 seconds, therefore suppose there are rejected events 17 times and every second one reject event happened, those events could across two tumbling windows, that is, for example, first event might start near middle of tumbling window, say at 8 seconds after tumbling window started, even the
+17 times of rejected events, the count > 10 happened within 20 seconds, meets fraud alert condition, but tumbling window definitely does not capture the count and never report the fraud alert because 17 events across two tumbling windows, each window did not get 10 more events

 ### Hopping Window